 Each student must participate in class at least four days a week and faculty are required to be present in the classroom five days each week to provide instruction and timely feedback to students.

 In order to encourage extensive online discussion and collaborative work, class sizes are kept small, around 14 to 20 students.
 The online program model was developed from academic research that delved into how students learn online and the University has continued this research, enhancing programs based on the findings.

 Online students, just like their classroom counterparts, participate in assessments that measure cognitive and affective achievement.
-University of Phoenix pioneered many of the best practices that are today incorporated in the accreditation guidelines for distance learning.
+University of Phoenix helped pioneer many distance learning best practices that are incorporated in accreditation guidelines today.